Things to Do

 Lafayette

-- Lafayette Reservoir
+- Lafayette Reservoir — 2.7-mile paved loop, kayaks, picnics

-- Lafayette Community Park
+- Lafayette Community Park — playground, sports fields, dog park

-- Briones Regional Park (trailhead access)
+- Briones Regional Park (trailhead access from Bear Creek Road)

 Moraga

-- Moraga Commons Park (concerts in summer)
+- Moraga Commons Park — concerts, playground, bandshell

-- Rancho Laguna Park
+- Rancho Laguna Park — quieter alternative, good for small kids

 Orinda

-- Orinda Oaks Park
+- Orinda Oaks Park — playground and picnic areas

-- San Pablo Dam Road scenic routes
+- San Pablo Dam Road scenic routes — for cyclists and Sunday drives

 Trails